 PALS 1-3 Assessment

-PALS 1-3 is leveled instruments that are used to (a) screen and identify students in need of additional instruction based on their Entry Level task scores, and (b) diagnose specific skill deficits in students whose Entry Level scores do not meet a benchmark that represents minimum grade-level criteria.
-Those students then proceed to subsequent diagnostic levels of PALS (Level B tasks, and Level C tasks).
+PALS 1-3 is leveled instruments that are used to (a) screen and identify students in need of additional instruction based on their Entry Level task scores, and (b) identify specific skill deficits in students whose Entry Level scores do not meet a benchmark that represents minimum grade-level criteria.
+Those students then proceed to subsequent levels of PALS (Level B tasks, and Level C tasks).